 Once the fibers are treated, they’re woven in a satin weave — meaning different types of threads are woven together so they overlap in the same direction.
 The result is what appears to be a diagonal weave pattern and a drapey and delicate — yet durable — set of sheets.
 Sateen sheets also tend to have a high thread count.
 One downside of this weave style is that it may be vulnerable to snags and pulls.

-You will want to enjoy these sheets for as long as possible, so I recommend that you stick to the care instructions provided on Frette’s website and the care tag on your sheets set.
+Sleepers will want to enjoy these sheets for as long as possible, so I recommend that adhering to the care instructions provided on Frette’s website and the care tag on the sheets set.

-On Frette’s website, the care instructions for the Doppio Ajour sheets say you can machine wash in cold water with mild, liquid, biodegradable detergent and without added bleach or whiteners.
+On Frette’s website, the care instructions for the Doppio Ajour sheets say they may be machine washed in cold water with mild, liquid, biodegradable detergent and without added bleach or whiteners.
 Dry on a low setting and remove before completely dry to iron and fold.

-There is an incredible amount of detailed information about caring for all of your Frette linens and other products on the company’s website.
-I recommend checking it out and seeing what they suggest and how that works with the washing and drying system at your own home.
-You can check out their Care Guide here.
+There is an incredible amount of detailed information about caring for all of the Frette linens and other products on the company’s website.
+I would recommend reading it through, and following their guidelines based on the washing and drying system at one’s own house; check out their Care Guide here.

 - Extremely high-end and luxurious, silky feel